Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

 \subsubsection{Memory Structure}

-The memory structure determines \textit{what information is stored} and \textit{how it is represented}, forming the foundation for effective personalized retrieval.
-Early agent systems often appended full dialogue histories or execution trajectories to memory \citep{liu2024llm}, but such raw storage introduced redundancy, limiting the agent’s ability to surface user-relevant information.
-To achieve scalable personalized memory management, recent works convert interaction histories into compact and structured representations tailored to task demands \citep{liu2023think,zhong2024memorybank}.
-Based on the format, memory structures can be broadly categorized as \textit{textual memory} and \textit{structured memory}.
+Memory structure determines what information is stored and how it is represented, thereby shaping the scalability and usefulness of personal memory.
+Early agent systems often stored full dialogue histories or execution trajectories directly \citep{liu2024llm}, but such raw storage introduced redundancy and made it difficult to surface user-relevant information.
+Recent methods therefore transform interaction histories into more compact and task-adaptive representations \citep{liu2023think,zhong2024memorybank}.
+Based on representation format, these structures can be broadly grouped into \textit{textual memory} and \textit{structured memory}.